The information on this page applies to borrowers in these programs:

 - If payments were up to date before the administrative forbearance period began, interest accrued prior to March 13 will not capitalize.

-- If, before the administrative forbearance period began, the loan was in the type of deferment or forbearance in which interest would normally be capitalized, then interest accrued prior to March 13 will capitalize when the original deferment or forbearance ends or on October 1, 2020, whichever is later.
+- If, before the administrative forbearance period began, the loan was in the type of deferment or forbearance in which interest would normally be capitalized, then interest accrued prior to March 13 will capitalize when the original deferment or forbearance ends, whichever is later.

 - For borrowers in the grace period before the administrative forbearance period began, any outstanding or unpaid interest on the account will capitalize as usual when the loan enters repayment.